-The Invisalign system consists of a series of clear aligners that you would typically change every 2 weeks.
-Each set of removable, custom-made clear aligners will gradually adjust your teeth.
+The Invisalign system is made of a series of clear aligners that you'd typically change about every 2 weeks.
+Each set of removable, custom-made clear aligners are designed to gradually adjust your teeth.

-An advantage of Invisalign is that you can remove your clear aligners to eat, drink and brush your teeth.
-The clear aligners can help resolve a variety of orthodontic issues such as misalignment, bite issues and crowding.
-Adults and teenagers also like this popular treatment option for its discreet appearance and adaptability to their lifestyles.
+One feature of Invisalign is that you can remove your clear aligners to brush your teeth, eat and drink.
+These clear aligners can help correct numerous orthodontic issues including misalignment, bite issues and crowding.
+Many adults and teens also like this treatment option for its discreet appearance and adaptability to their lifestyles.

 Factors Affecting Invisalign Costs